iamenochlee/shoestore/README.md

 # shoestore
 Shoe Store

-A marketPlace for Shoes fueled by Ethereum.
+A marketPlace for Shoes powered by Ethereum.